 Learn more about Dr. Yoon in this Child Center Spotlight.

 Sandeep Dhingra, M.D., is a psychiatrist working with child, adolescent, and adult populations.
 After completing his Adult Psychiatry residency from Mount Sinai School of Medicine (now called the Icahn School of Medicine at Mount Sinai), Elmhurst campus, Dr. Dhingra earned a fellowship in Child and Adolescent Psychiatry from the same institution.
 Dr. Dhingra has extensive experience in working with all kinds of childhood psychiatric disorders, including ADHD, mood disorders, and anxiety disorders.
 Dr. Dhingra believes that for an effective intervention, a team approach works best.
 Dr. Dhingra also has worked at Creedmoor Psychiatric Center Outpatient Services.

-The Child Center of NY employs more than 300 licensed therapists, trained home visitors, social workers, teachers, and supervisory staff.
+The Child Center of NY employs 1,000 licensed therapists, trained home visitors, social workers, teachers, youth work professionals, and supervisory and support staff.
 These dedicated professionals work every day to help the children and families who walk through our doors overcome incredible adversity to achieve their full potential.
 Please see the Our Team page for a sampling of their stories.